sayantanifr/Hangman-Game/README.md

 # 🎮 Hangman Game

 ## 📌 Description

-Hangman is a classic word-guessing game where players reveal a hidden word one letter at a time before running out of chances.
-The project includes both a Python console version and a browser-based version that can be played online.
+This project is a Python and JavaScript implementation of the classic Hangman game.
+It randomly selects a word from a predefined list, validates user input, prevents duplicate guesses, tracks remaining lives, and displays interactive win or lose messages.
+The project includes both a Python console version and a browser-based version deployed on Netlify.

 ## 🌐 Live Demo
 https://sayantani-hangman.netlify.app